 Ok, those are the bare minimums you’ll need to make any of the strategies below work.
 So if you don’t have a version of these three, stop right here and go and get that sorted.
 I’ll wait…

-Ok, now that you've got that all set up, let's start building your client email list!
+Ok, now that you've got that all setup, let's start building your client email list!

-10 Email List Building Strategies for Freelancers
+10 Email List Building Strategies for Service-Based Businesses

 #1: Add a sign-up link to your author byline!